bgnachiketa/munaffa_Node/README.md

 5. Use Postman collection with proper Auth "Token" in header part of PostMan(ex: Key:Authorization, val: Bearer "Token") returned after Login

-# NOTE
-Create a file named .env in the root of the folder and paste the following into it

-PSQL_URL=postgres://postgres:postgres@localhost:5432/munaffa

-PORT=3000

-JWT_TOKEN=QwErTy12#$%